Hammarn/1MB335/Lab5.md

 ## Output(s)

-  + An alignment of mitochondrial genome
+  + An alignment of mitochondrial genomes
   + Two alignments of the ribosomal large subunit

 ## Tools